 (1)Tony and Tina; (2) Percy James as Dudley Harcourt; (3) Mr R. King as Dr Oliver; (4) Miss Bxemner as Mrs Fleeter; (5) Mrs John Fuller, jun as Tina my sweetheart; (6) Ben Stevens as Tony Faust; (7) Miss Myers as Mary Green; (8) Miss Addie Healey as Mrs Hatzell ; (9) Mr J. Dee as Harold Bartlett; (10) Mr Joe Stoyle as Farmer Hatzell; (11) Mr John Fuller, jun, as Joe Shotwell

 More and more old newspapers are coming online in both New Zealand and Australia, as more regional newspapers are uploaded to their websites.
 Previously unavailable information is now readily available at my fingertips and our family is indebted to these websites, as much as to the journalists who followed practically every move the Fullers made in their public and private lives.
 Much as modern celebrities are today followed by the paparazzi, our Fullers were making news.
 It was their combination of talent and charisma.
 The Fuller’s had the X factor and people wanted to be around them.
-They made them smile and they made people happy; it was infectious.
+They made people smile and they made them happy; it was infectious.
 Johnny and his dad John Fuller Snr. knew how to treat people with courtesy, respect and humility, no matter their walk of life; John and Johnny knew how to get on with people.
 It is a gift, and one you have to work at.
 It is not easy making people happy, but the Fullers seemed to do it with ease.
-If there was a problem, they could solve it.
+If there was a problem, they could always solve it.
 There was always a way through and around everything, and I think that if the Fuller’s had a problem they would fix it, even if it meant bending the truth a bit, because it kept everyone happy.
 It was easier in those days, there weren’t the consequences and if you told a bit of a long story, there was really no way it could be checked.
+The Fullers also knew what it was like to be poor and they never forgot that or took for granted their successes.

 Referee, 18 January 1905